w3c/webextensions/proposals/sidepanel-close-api.md

 ### Behavior
     - The operation will only close side panels that belong to the calling extension (extension ID must match).

-    - If called with no options, closes the panel in the current window.

     - If the panel is already closed or does not exist in the given context, the method does nothing.

+    - If neither windowId nor tabId is provided, rejects with an error

     - If windowId or tabId is invalid, rejects with an error.